pearcej/cppds/_sources/Sort/TheSelectionSort.rst

 The following visualization shows selection sort in action.
 Each pass compares the bars in sequential order.
 The smallest bar is selected on each pass and is set as the minimum, represented in orange.
-Every remaining bar is thencompared to the minimum.
+Every remaining bar is then compared to the minimum.
 If the bar is larger, it is represented in blue, if it is smaller, it becomes the new orange bar.
 After each pass, a counter will increment which bar in our container will start with.
 This increment is representedby a thin black line falling before the bar to be started at.